holidayextras/culture/best-practices/accessibility.md

 :----|:----
 [aXe for Chrome](https://chrome.google.com/webstore/detail/axe/lhdoppojpmngadmnindnejefpokejbdd) | Adds the ability to analyse a web page for accessibility problems.
 Appears as a separate tab in Chrome developer tools.
 [tota11y](https://khan.github.io/tota11y/) | A JavaScript bookmarklet that annotates a web page to highlight accessibility features and problems.
-[Chrome Accessibility Developer Tools](https://chrome.google.com/webstore/detail/accessibility-developer-t/fpkknkljclfencbdbgkenhalefipecmb?hl=en) | An extension from Google's accessibility team that adds an Accessibility audit and an Accessibility sidebar pane in the Elements tab in Chrome.
 [WAVE Chrome Extension](http://wave.webaim.org/extension/) | An evaluation tool developed by WebAIM that provides visual feedback about the accessibility of web content by injecting icons and indicators into the page.
-[Colour Contrast Analyser](https://www.paciellogroup.com/resources/contrastanalyser/) | Available for Mac and Windows, provides a pass/fail assessment against WCAG 2.0 colour contrast success criteria as well as a simulation of certain visual conditions.
+[Colour Contrast Analyser](https://www.tpgi.com/color-contrast-checker/) | Available for Mac and Windows, provides a pass/fail assessment against WCAG 2.0 colour contrast success criteria as well as a simulation of certain visual conditions.

 ### Beware automated testing
 While tools and automation can detect rudimentary accessibility problems, many more issues can only be identified by a human tester.
 For example, tools can identify images without `alt` attributes but cannot judge whether the text alternatives that have been provided are appropriate.